ryrob30/mobile-services.en/help/using/faq-mobile.md

  <tbody>
   <tr>
    <td colname="col1"> What are Lifecycle Metrics? </td>
    <td colname="col2"> <p>Lifecycle Metrics are "out-of-the-box" metrics that are automatically collected when the SDK is first implemented in your app.
-For more information, see <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/android/metrics.html#concept_E1B46EBFAF0147BDB408F47453757167" format="dita" scope="local"> Lifecycle Metrics</a>. </p> </td>
+For more information, see <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/android/metrics.html#concept_E1B46EBFAF0147BDB408F47453757167" format="https" scope="external"> Lifecycle Metrics</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> How can I troubleshoot processing rules? </td>